gabrielegilardi/FeedForwardNN/README.md

 Original dataset: <https://archive.ics.uci.edu/ml/datasets/Wine+Quality>.

-The dataset has 11 features, 1 label, 4898 samples, 261 variables, and a layout of [11, 20, 1].
+The dataset has 11 features, 1 label, and 4898 samples.

+The neural network has a layout of [11, 20, 1] and 261 variables.

 Correlation predicted/actual values: 0.708 (training), 0.601 (test).

 Exit on `epochs` with `tolX` = 2.0e-4 and `tolF` = 1.1e-7.

-### Multi-label linear regression examples: stock
+### Multi-label continuous problem example: stock

 ```python
 data_file = 'stock_dataset.csv'